Nickpizzablock/cse15l-lab-reports/lrw2.md

 * press enter

 My time was 24 seconds.
-It saved type by not having to write the server name and file direcoty every time one needs to change.
+It saved time by not having to write the server name and file direcoty every time one needs to change.
 Having to do this manually would take a lot of work for something that can be automated.
 Having no password would save lots of time with less inputs.